kkiapay/android-sdk/README.md

   To add kkiapay in your android app:

-   1- add the following line in your root `build.gradle` file inside `repositories` sections
+   1- add the following line in your root `settings.gradle` file inside `repositories` of `dependencyResolutionManagement` section

    ```groovy
        maven { url 'https://jitpack.io' }